 - 1. Gathering links on pages with reviews or generating links by using a template.

-- 2. Setting boundaries for a content by using a HTML structure.
+- 2. Setting boundaries for a content by using a HTML-structure.

 - 3. Collection data on the set of links.

 - 4. Cleaning data and removing duplicates.

 - 5. Loading data into the database.

-Output: set of consumer reviews D
+Output: set of customers' reviews D

-Figure 3.
-Algorithm of reviews collection
+Figure 4.
+Algorithm of web data extraction